femke77/kittys-portfolio/README.md

   Clone the repository, install dependencies and run npm start dev

+  Exciting update: This is now a full PWA app.
+It is installable, works offline, and is superfast after first load thanks to a robust precache strategey.
+Use Chrome dev tools to see all the details and test it youself.

   ### Deployed Link
  [Click here to see kitty's portfolio on Netlify](https://sparkly-custard-dd3fea.netlify.app/)